FlyingFathead/Discord-GPT2-bot/README.md

 - `!maxrolls x` - max number of replies to a single line (x = number of replies)
 - `!odds x` - odds (probability) of the bot answering; 0 for 0%, 1 for 100%, use fractions like 0.5 = 50%
 - `!temp x` - set the model's temperature (between 0 and 2).
 Optimal for an optimized model usually hangs at around 1.
-- `!alert` - send out a test alert (for testing, debug etc purposes)
+- `!alert` - send out a test alert (for testing, debug purposes etc)

 # Notes
 This is mostly for humorous & testing purposes, although the code works perfectly fine when set up correctly, don't expect miracles out of the bot.
 Feel free to make your own functionalities as you deem fit.